| root veg·e·ta·ble | ro͞ot,ro͝ot ˈvejtəbəl,ˈvəjədəbəl/

 All that and beets are high in fiber, low in fat and have no cholesterol.
 Yay, beets!
 I can’t get mine down without copious amounts of goat cheese and walnuts, but still.
 Yay, beets!
 Photo credits: 1.
 Côté Ouest Magazine; 2.
 Food Network

-As always, I recommend using the freshest, purest ingredients available: organic, grass-fed, non-gmo…take the time, do your research and support those growers/suppliers/vendors that care about your health and the health of our planet.
+As always, I recommend using the freshest, purest ingredients available: organic, non-gmo…Please take the time to do your research and support those growers/suppliers/vendors who care about your health and the health of our planet.

 You might also like: